pminina01/readthedocs/Console-target.md

 _header_ - Header.
 [Layout](Layouts)
 ###Console Options

 _encoding_ - File encoding name like "utf-8", "ascii" or "utf-16".
 See [Encoding class on MSDN](http://msdn.microsoft.com/en-us/library/system.text.encoding%28v=vs.110%29.aspx).
-Defaults to `Encoding.Default` (UTF-8 on silverlight).
+Defaults to `Encoding.Default` (`UTF-8` on silverlight).
 Starting for NLog 4.0.

 _error_ - Indicates whether to send the log messages to the standard error instead of the standard output.
-[Boolean](Data types) Default: False
+[Boolean](Data types) Default: `false`